sheisacreative/design-for-developers-wiki/README.md

 # Design for Developers Wiki

+A place where developers can learn about Design.
+A place where Designers can learn about code.

+---

 Hey, Developer!

 Have you ever had questions about design or just wanted to learn design from a designer who has some coding knowledge?